Uryu Dam

-The Uryu Dam (雨竜ダム) is a dam complex in Hokkaidō, Japan on the Uryu River.
+The Uryu Dam (雨竜ダム) is a dam complex in Kamikawa Subprefecture, Hokkaido, Japan on the Uryu River.
 It consists of two dams.
 It is a power generation dam managed by Hokkaido Electric Power Co., Inc., and is a gravity-type concrete dam with a bank height of 45.5 meters.
 Lake Shumarinai, which is an artificial lake, is more famous than a dam, but this lake is the largest artificial lake in Japan with a flooded area (the area of a dam lake).
-This record has not yet been broken since it was completed in 1943 (Showa 18) during the war.
+This record has not yet been broken since it was completed in 1943 (Showa 18) during World War II.